enriqueal/pp_client/README.md

 The second button "call api search order" brings several orders and adds them to the database.
 The third button "list orders" shows a list of orders with their details.

+* Note: Remember to put the index.php in the main path of the application.